jalvarado16/test_app_6/README.md

 # README
-Complete Ruby on Rails Developer
+First test repo on the Complete Ruby on Rails Developer by Jorge Alvarado